CmlMagneville/mFD/README.md

     name, second column with traits type, third column with fuzzy name of fuzzy traits - if no fuzzy traits: NA).

-For a complete understanding of the functional workflow and the packages possibilities, please refer to the [mFD: General workflow](https://cmlmagneville.github.io/mFD/articles/mFD_general_workflow.html).
+For a complete understanding of the functional workflow and the package possibilities, please refer to the [mFD: General workflow](https://cmlmagneville.github.io/mFD/articles/mFD_general_workflow.html).